perl-actions/install-with-cpm/README.md

 ### `args`

-Extra arguments to pass to the cplay command line.
+Extra arguments to pass to the cpm command line.

 ### `sudo`